FDA approves Teva version of Amgen's Neupogen

 As global pharmaceutical companies face the loss of patent protection on many established drugs, U.S. sales of biosimilars are expected to reach $1.9 billion to $2.6 billion by 2015, according to IMS Health.

-(Reporting by Anna Yukhananov; Additional reporting by Bangalore equities newsroom, and Deena Beasley; Editing by Dan Grebler and Steve Orlofsky)
+(Reporting by Anna Yukhananov, Deena Beasley and Bangalore equities newsroom; Editing by Dan Grebler, Steve Orlofsky and Edwina Gibbs)